HOW DOES A WE WORK?

 - A class in which a PASS grade was achieved

-- Students experiencing language difficulties
+- Students experiencing language difficulties (this difficulty was present before the class started)

 - Students feel “the course was just too hard” (this is not an extenuating circumstance)